- April 11, 2019

 There are four scope types you can specify for custom dimensions; all of which will provide varying levels of depth in your reports.
 The following scopes are listed in order of lowest to highest number of values sent.

-The benefit this provides is the ability to look at your product-related data in nearly any GA report without having to stay within your Product report or set up custom events.
+The benefit this provides is the ability to look at your product-related data in nearly any GA report without having to stay within your Product Report or set up custom events.

 The hit level value is only applied to the specified hit.
 No hit before or after this specified hit will have this custom dimension associated with it—even within the same session.

-Session level scopes should be set when you want to know all of the interactions that occurred within a session during which one specified action occurred.
+Session level scopes should be set when you want to know all of the interactions that occurred within a session during which a specified action occurred.
 The value that’s set will apply to all hits in the same session that took place before and after the value is triggered to send.

 It’s important to highlight the “before and” part of this scope.
 Let’s say you set a value to be sent when a user visits the checkout page.
 Any hits that happened before they visited the checkout page will also have this value tied to them in your GA reports.